 Having extra cash to purchase commercial vehicles outright is a luxury most businesses can’t afford.
-That’s why many lenders and dealerships offer a range of financing options to facilitate equipment finance purchases – these can help ease cash flow, provide tax benefits and allow you to afford a better, more reliable and useful vehicle.
+That’s why many lenders and dealerships offer a range of financing options to facilitate equipment finance purchases – these can help ease cash flow and allow you to afford a better, more reliable and useful vehicle.

 When purchasing a new or used vehicle for your business each finance option available has its own unique characteristics that will impact your business.
-When searching around you’ll most likely encounter the terms chattel mortgage, finance lease, novated lease and operating lease as these are the most popular options.
-In this article we explore what exactly each of these mean and their pros and cons to assist in your decision-making.
+When searching around you’ll most likely encounter the terms chattel mortgage, finance lease, novated lease and operating lease as these are some of the most popular finance options.
+In this article, we’ll explore exactly what each of these options involves, as well as their pros and cons, so you can make a well-informed decision.

 What is a Lease?

-In broad terms a lease is a contractual arrangement calling for the lessee to pay the lessor for use of an asset.
+In broad terms, a lease is a contractual arrangement calling for the lessee to pay the lessor for use of an asset.
 Property, buildings and vehicles are common assets that are leased.
-There are three common types of vehicle leases: the operating lease, the finance lease and the novated lease.
+There are three main types of vehicle leases: finance leases, novated leases and operating leases.

-A finance lease is where you pay to use the vehicle, much like a long-term rental agreement.
+A finance lease is where you pay a lender to use the vehicle, much like a long-term rental agreement.
 The lessor takes the risk on the purchase and resale of the vehicle, and it frees up your business capital that may otherwise be tied up with ownership of the asset.
-Your business pays monthly instalments, or rental payments, that go towards the car, you then pay out the residual value of the vehicle at the end of the lease or your business simply returns the asset at the end with no resale value risks.
+Your business will then pay monthly instalments, or rental payments, for the duration of the lease period.
+At the end of the lease, you’ll have the option to either pay out the residual value of the vehicle or return the asset with no resale value risks.

 - Budgeting is easier as you agree to a fixed price for the term of the lease.